All Things Stewart Springs

 -- former management's website statement

-A neon-bright sign of how disconnected and asleep-at-wheel things had gotten: for nearly a year after the gazebo's prayer altar was torn down, initially replaced with a not quite so inviting "No Trespassing -- Violators will be Prosecuted" sign, the website still had the following up, a holdover from previous management under old 'ownership':
+A neon-bright sign of how disconnected and asleep-at-wheel things had gotten: for nearly a year after the gazebo's prayer altar was torn down, initially replaced with a not quite so inviting "No Trespassing -- Violators will be Prosecuted" sign, the website still had the following up, a holdover from previous management under the old legal-absentee stewardship:

 "Blessings